Skip to footer

 section of denier which shows how the fibers are stitched

-Denier refers to the thickness of each individual fiber used in the making of the blanket.
+Denier refers to the thickness of each fiber used in the making of a horse blanket.
 Blankets with a higher denier have thicker fibers and therefore are more resistant to tearing and ripping.
 Some horses who are rough on their blanket may need a higher denier count to make it through the winter season, while blanket-friendly horses can get away with a lower denier.

 Blanket Liners

-Some brands, such as Horseware and Weatherbeeta, specifically build some of their blankets to be compatible with liners.
-This allows you to clip in the liner so it doesn't shift around underneath the blanket, keeping your horse more comfortable.
+Some brands, such as Horseware and Weatherbeeta, specifically build some of their blankets with slots along the neck to be compatible with liners.
+This allows you to clip or strap in the liner to your horse's blanket to prevent it from shifting around underneath, keeping your horse more comfortable.

-Safely Putting On and Taking Off a Blanket
+Safely Putting On & Taking Off a Blanket

 A girl safely taking a blanket off her bay horse by folding it toward the wither and then gently pulling it off.
 Horse is looking back at her with some side eye.

 When it comes to working around horses, you can never be too safe.
 They are half-ton animals with minds of their own, after all!
-Horse blankets and sheets can be particularly spooky, especially for young horses or those who haven't been handled much.
+Horse blankets and sheets can be particularly spooky—especially for young horses, or those equines who haven't been handled much.
 The last thing you want is a loose horse galloping around with a blanket halfway on!
-To keep you and your horse safe when putting on and taking off a blanket, follow our simple step-by-step guide on how to put on and take off horse blankets.
+To keep you and your horse safe when putting on and taking off a blanket, follow our simple step-by-step guide below.

 To Put On a Blanket: